Youth Risk Behavior Surveillance System: Classroom selection

-Survey Subgroup Considerations
+Survey subgroup considerations

 The CDC's 2023 Youth Risk Behavior Survey (YRBS) report highlights concerns for several sub-groups at heightened risk for adverse health outcomes.
 Students from minority groups, for instance, face elevated risks related to mental health issues, substance use, and experiencing or witnessing violence compared to their peers.
 Additionally, students with disabilities or those with lower socioeconomic backgrounds often report higher instances of bullying, reduced access to health resources, and increased substance use.
 The CDC's YRBSS report from 2023 highlights particular concerns for sub-groups experiencing higher risks, including female and LGBTQ+ students, who report higher instances of violence, poor mental health, and suicidal thoughts compared to their heterosexual and cisgender peers.

-Racial and Ethnic Minority Groups

-Students from racial and ethnic minority backgrounds often experience systemic inequities that contribute to their health risks.
-For instance, Black and Hispanic students report higher levels of anxiety, depression, and involvement in violence compared to their white peers.
-According to a 2022 report by the American Psychological Association, Black youth are more likely to experience trauma and adverse childhood experiences, which can have long-term implications for mental health.
-A study conducted by the National Institute of Justice found that youth of color face higher rates of victimization and involvement with the criminal justice system, further exacerbating mental health issues.

-Youth with Disabilities
+Youth with disabilities

 Students with disabilities, particularly those who are on Individualized Education Programs (IEPs), face heightened risks regarding mental health and victimization.
 Studies using YRBSS data have indicated that youth with disabilities, identified through IEP status, may face elevated risks for certain health behaviors.
 For instance, students with IEPs in Connecticut have shown higher rates of bullying victimization, cyberbullying, and drug use compared to their peers without IEPs.
 Data from the Connecticut YRBSS for the years 2013, 2015, 2017, and 2019 was analyzed.
 The sample included over 9,200 students, with 850 reporting IEP status.
 Logistic regression was applied to examine links between IEP status and various health risk behaviors.
 These findings underscore the unique health risks experienced by students with disabilities and highlight potential areas for targeted interventions.

 These results substantiate the adaptability of YRBSS data at state levels.
 Connecticut's inclusion of a disability measure showcases how YRBSS can be tailored to meet specific needs, an approach that could be extended to the national survey.

-Socioeconomic Status
+Socioeconomic status

 Students from low socioeconomic backgrounds are also at a disadvantage, reporting higher rates of substance use, mental health problems, and exposure to violence.
 The National Center for Children in Poverty notes that these students often lack access to essential health services, which can contribute to a cycle of poverty and poor health outcomes.
 The YRBS data reveal that students from lower-income families are more likely to engage in risky behaviors, including substance use, as a coping mechanism for their challenging environments.